shreayasinghkunwar/knex-ava-exercise/README.md

 ```
 npm test
 ```
-Look under `scripts.test` to see how this is set up.
+Look under `scripts.test` in `package.json` to see how this is set up.

 We clear database before running the test so that we always have a clean database to work with and don't end up getting errors for repeating a primary key.